This morning I was watching a politics programme on TV which mentioned a particular website and how information had seemingly been removed.

 This is most useful when you know the page has changed in the past few days (or even hours).

-It’s also worth noting that generally only the text is cached.
-Images are pulled directly from the web page, if still available, otherwise simply show as blank.
+It’s also worth noting that generally, only the text is cached.
+Images are pulled directly from the web page, if still available, otherwise, simply show as blank.

 If an image is changed but its name remains the same, you will likely see the replacement image, therefore this method can’t be relied upon to view older images.

-In Google, Yahoo and Bing use the site: prefix (e.g. site:domain.com)
+For Google, Yahoo and Bing use the site: prefix (e.g. site:domain.com)

 To search for the latest cached copy of a specific URL, you can simply paste that URL into the search box (e.g. domain.com/somepage.htm)